kapoorlakshya/screen-recorder/README.md

 ## Compatibility

-Supports Windows, Linux and macOS.
+Works on Windows, Linux, and macOS.
 Requires Ruby 2.0.0 or higher.

 ## Installation